mlochbaum/SingeliSort/README.md

 Other methods to consider later:

 - In-place partitioning with [pdqsort](https://github.com/orlp/pdqsort).
 Slower than crumsort but it does adapt to mostly-sorted data well.
-Kills patterns.
 - Interleaved merges and bidirectional partitioning from glidesort.
 These have not yet been demonstrated to improve performance relative to fluxsort, and there are indications that they slow things down on older processors in addition to bumping up code size.
 I'll wait for the paper explaining choices made before looking into them further.

 ## Guide to the source